weskempa-liferay/liferay-object-data-dashboards/README.md

 # Display Method Options

-So many ways to use it!
+So many ways to use Remote Apps!! *Yey!*

 ## Display Method A - Use as separate React App